 • Salt and pepper to taste

 The beauty of this Greek salad with salmon is that most ingredients are pantry or freezer staples.
-The combination of fresh vegetables, salty olives, tangy feta, and succulent salmon creates the Mediterranean-inspired flavor profile that has made Greek salad recipes perennially popular.
+The combination of fresh vegetables, briny olives, creamy feta, and flavorful salmon creates the Mediterranean-inspired flavor profile that has made Greek-style salad recipes perennially popular.

 📝 How to Make Greek Salad with Salmon Step-by-Step ❓

-• Step 2: In a large salad bowl, combine the chopped romaine lettuce, halved cherry tomatoes, diced cucumber, thinly sliced red onion, and halved Kalamata olives.
+• Step 4: In a large salad bowl, combine the chopped romaine lettuce, diced cucumber, sliced red onion, halved cherry tomatoes, and halved kalamata olives.
+Crumble the feta cheese over the top.

-• Step 3: In a small bowl, whisk together the remaining 1 tablespoon of olive oil, red wine vinegar, lemon juice, and dried oregano.
+• Step 5: In a small bowl, whisk together the olive oil, red wine vinegar, lemon juice, dried oregano, and Dijon mustard.
 Season the dressing with salt and pepper to taste.

 ⏱️ Timing Overview

-Compared to traditional Greek salads that can take up to 30 minutes to prepare, this Greek salad with salmon saves you over 20% of your cooking time while delivering similar flavors.
+Compared to traditional Greek salad recipes, which can take up to 45 minutes to prepare, this Greek salad with salmon saves you 33% of your cooking time while delivering similar flavors.

 👩🏻⚕️ Nutritional Information